meom-configurations/ORCA12-MJM189/README.md

 ## BRIEF DESCRIPTION:
 ### Overview
    This global configuration  uses the ORCA12 grid, with the standard DRAKKAR 46 levels.

-   This simulation was performed in the frame of the 2016 *grands defis* on CINES/OCCIGEN2 super computer.
-The project was entitled **SINGOUT** for SImulation Nouvelle Generation
+This run was performed as the 2014 modelling effort for MEOM.
+In this run, we use last revision of NEMO + corrections in the EEN advection scheme regarding the Hollingsworth instability.

 ###  Parameterizations:
  1. use non linear free surface (VVL)